tawi1/DotsTrafficCity/docs/source/roadSegmentCreator.rst

 #.
 Turn on traffic light option.
 #.
 Select `Light prefab type`.
 #.
 Set the traffic light offset or enable `Light handle type`.
 #.
-If you want to configure the traffic lights individually, select the `Node` button.
+If you want to configure the traffic lights individually, select the `Node` button with the appropriate index.

 Traffic lights
 """"""""""""""